 How is the course laid out?

 The sessions are available on a 3 week schedule.
-If you complete, submit & get , approval for an assignment before the 3 weeks is up you can’t move on until the next session is dropped/posted.
+If you complete, submit, & get acknowledgement for an assignment before the 3 weeks is up you can’t move on until the next session is released.
 The idea behind the way this is set up (with 3 weeks between the sessions) is so that you have 3 weeks to work on & apply what you just learned before adding in the next bit of information.

 Anything else I should know?

 There are 6 sessions so you have about 21 weeks to complete the course.
-You will be required to attend 1 of 2 offered Zoom sessions, in order to ask questions and discuss anything about which you are not clear.
-You are encouraged to attend both.
+The Zoom sessions are a part of the course & you are expected to attend at least 1 of them, in order to ask questions and discuss anything about which you are not clear.
+You are welcome & encouraged to attend as many as you can during your course.